Melissa M. Shirley

 - Successfully defended hundreds of Charges of Discrimination filed with the Equal Employment Opportunity Commission.
 No “cause” determinations issued against any client to date.

-- Defeated discrimination charges against College filed with the Department of Education.
+- Defeated discrimination charges against secondary education facilities filed with the Department of Education.

 - Successfully mediated matters before the Equal Employment Opportunity Commission when such was consistent with clients’ goals.